 To set a specific time would be short sighted as some ads may get results within a matter of weeks, while other ads won’t get any results over a period of a few months.
 It is a good idea to give the ads time to gather data to help you decide which ads are running well, which ads to pause, and which ads to improve on.
 Ad copy testing is a continual process, so keeping a record of the ads you have tested will help you to keep on track with all the tests you are running in the various ad groups in an account.
 Allowing ads to run for a period of about 2 to 3 months should give ample time for data to come through, however this length of time may be too short for some ads that are in less popular ad groups.
 Therefore, the best thing to do is to keep checking every few weeks to see if anything has changed.

 Once you have run an ad copy test, and the test has produced results, you can now look at your ads and see how the test ad has been performing against the control ad, as well as any other ads in the ad group.
 The ad that has performed the weakest, the one that has received the least amount of clicks, has the lowest CTR and the fewest conversions, that is the ad you want to pause, whether it is the control or the test.
 If the test has performed well, then that is fantastic, it is always a good feeling when your test has performed well.
 You can then make your test the new control and create a new test to improve on any of the elements of the ad mentioned above.
 However, sometimes the test doesn’t always perform well, then you can pause your test, look at the control and see what you can do differently.
-This is the cycle of ad copy testing, the job is never done as there is always a way to improve the ads we are showing to users.
+This is the cycle of this activity, the job is never done as there is always a way to improve the ads we are showing to users.

 Constant testing may seem quite tedious at times, but ad copy testing is the surest way to ensure that you are presenting the best ads possible at the time you write them.
 Adjusting your ads will ensure that the ads are relevant to what your client is providing.
-We never want our ads to be out of date, or giving the incorrect information, ad copy testing will prevent this as testing will challenge you to produce the finest quality ads that you can produce at the time you write them.
+We never want our ads to be out of date, or giving the incorrect information, this will prevent this as testing will challenge you to produce the finest quality ads that you can produce at the time you write them.

 Looking to partner with Adwords Specialists?